cdrpl/idlemon/README.md

 ### Docker Compose

 Docker compose is capable of setting up the server with a single command `docker compose up`.
-This will setup the server behind a NGINX reverse proxy, the server can be reached at localhost. phpMyAdmin will also be setup and can be accessed at localhost:8080.
-To login, use the root user and the password set with the `DB_PASS` environment variable.
+This will setup the server behind a NGINX reverse proxy, the server can be reached at localhost.

 ### Authentication